 Guidance for Applicants & Evaluation Criteria

-As indicated in the Board's rules for marijuana pharmacies, applicants awarded permits must commence operations of the marijuana pharmacy no later than 310 days after notice of the award of the permit.
-In the event the marijuana pharmacy has not commenced operation within 310 days after notice of the award, the Board may, in its discretion, rescind the marijuana pharmacy permit unless the delay was unavoidable.
+As indicated in the Board's rules for marijuana pharmacies, applicants awarded permits were required to commence operations of the marijuana pharmacy no later than 310 days after notice of the award of the permit.
+In the event the marijuana pharmacy did not commenced operation within 310 days after notice of the award, the Board may, in its discretion, rescind the marijuana pharmacy permit unless the delay was unavoidable.
 During the Board's February 2019 meeting, the members took note that marijuana products were still not available from the marijuana producers and would not be for several months.
 The members voted to extend the time-to-open deadline for all marijuana pharmacies until December 31, 2019 and indicated they would review that decision during their November 2019 meeting if products were still not available.
 One of the marijuana producers made products available on August 6, 2019.
 The last of the nine marijuana pharmacies to open for business did so on August 8, 2019.

 The tenth marijuana pharmacy permit may be issued at a future date not yet designated following a determination of need as indicated by the volume of dispensing transactions in all of the marijuana pharmacies over a period of time not yet defined.